LeSean McCoy: Personal life

 On July 10, 2018, a post on Instagram alleged that McCoy battered a woman, along with accusations that McCoy beat his son, his pet dog, and that he also used illegal steroids.
 The post was soon deleted and McCoy denied all of the allegations made in a statement stating he had "not had any direct contact with any of the people involved in months."
 In response, the Buffalo Bills issued a statement via Twitter stating, "We have spoken to LeSean McCoy and have been in contact with the National Football League.
 We will continue to gather information."
-The woman in question was McCoy's former girlfriend Delicia Cordon, with whom he had a tumultuous relationship according to police records.
-Court documents show that McCoy had been trying to evict Cordon from a house he owned in Milton, Georgia for some time and was concerned that she would accuse him of domestic violence.
-Cordon was robbed and assaulted at the home by a masked assailant on July 10, which coincidentally was the same day as a previously postponed court date for the eviction hearing.
-The assailant stole jewelry that Cordon claimed McCoy gifted her.

 In April 2019, McCoy tweeted a spoiler about the film Avengers: Endgame shortly after watching the film, specifically the way the film ended, angering his followers and Marvel fans to the point that some blocked him and even called for the termination of his contract with the Buffalo Bills or for him to get injured.
 McCoy later called this the "worst decision" of his life in an interview with Good Morning Football.